doughcho/PortfolioA/README.md

 # PortfolioA
-Webapp demo project using Java EE and HTML-CSS-JavaScript.
-The project is for "a customer order processing system with multiple order items" development.
+WebApp demo project using Java EE and HTML-CSS-JavaScript.
+The project is for "Customer Order Processing System" with multiple order items development.

 Motivation
-- I wanted to build working Webapps(SPA) for my implementation experience.
+- I wanted to build working WebApps for my implementation experience.
 With the project, I also tried to show my expertise about (not only web) programming.

 Build Status
 - The system is working as is but also is a partial implementation
 - "Recent Orders" of a customer part is not developed (will be added sooner or later)
 - Shipping management including shipment tracking interface is not developed
 - Collection management including back office system interface is not developed
-- Code management system (customers, items, employees) is not developed (data is built through MySQL wWrkbench)
+- Code management system (users, customers, items, employees) is not developed (data is built through MySQL wWrkbench)

 Code style
 - Microservices architecture (without using MVC framework like Spring)
 - SPA using Servlet and Ajax/jQuery

-Tech/framework used
+Tech/Framework used
 - Server side: Java EE with Servlet, JDBC, JSON, cookie
 - Client side: HTML, CSS, JavaScript(+Ajax/jQuery) with JSON, cookie
 - Development: Eclipse IDE for Enterprise Java Developers (version: 2020-09 (4.17.0))